 I have even more of reason to love this cookbook than Elana’s previous two cookbooks—The Almond Flour Cookbook and Gluten-Free Cupcakes: 50 Irresistible Recipes Made with Almond and Coconut Flour, which are already favorites.
 Why?
 Elana mentioned me and my gfe blog in the introduction to her Upside Down Apple Tartlets recipe!
 That was such a nice thing to do—thank you, Elana!
 I love it when those in the gluten-free community share the “wealth,” so to speak.
 Incidentally, you can get the recipe for those lovely Upside Down Apple Tartlets over at Cook IT Allergy Free.

 UPDATE: This giveaway is now closed.
-The winners and their comments are shown below:
+The winners have claimed their prizes!

-Congratulations, Carolyn and Heather!
-Thanks to all of you who entered this giveaway.
-Stay tuned for more book and cookbook giveaways, including more paleo cookbooks!
-And, of course, if you didn’t win, you can simply order a copy of Paleo Cooking from Elana’s Pantry via Amazon now if you like.
+Of course, if you didn’t win, you can simply order a copy of Paleo Cooking from Elana’s Pantry via Amazon now if you like.
+I recommend it!

 - 1 cup dark chocolate chips